fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmEvent/index.md

 windows (many of which are wrappers around various low-level Xlib library calls).
 Whenever an event that FvwmEvent has been told to listen for occurs, it will look for an associated action and execute it.
-A sample valid list of events that FvwmEvent knows to listen for can be seen in its man page2.
+A sample valid list of events that FvwmEvent knows to listen for can be seen in its man page.
 The one this article will examine is *add_window* note that this is only a working example, and should be thoroughly tested before using in production.